-The Tate-Eri (tate-yeri or eri-nawashi no eri-dai), was a removable armored collar designed with a dual purpose: to protect the neck and shoulder of the warrior while making the wearing of the dō (cuirass) more comfortable.
-The eri-dai (padded shoulder yoke) sits over the warriors shoulders and covers the upper back with kikko (hexagon plates) to protect the outer shoulders.
+Tate-Eri (tate-yeri or eri-nawashi no eri-dai), are a removable armored collar designed with a dual purpose: to protect the neck and shoulder of the warrior while making the wearing of the do (samurai cuirass) more comfortable.
+The eri-dai (padded shoulder yoke) sits over the warriors shoulders and covers the upper back with kikko (hexagon armor plates) to protect the outer shoulders.
 The Tate-Eri (raised collar) features kikko that would help protect the wearers throat and neck from attacks.
 The kikko, are sewn between the layered material and backed by cotton padding.
 This provides added protection from edged and blunted attacks.

-- Traditional design with material, color, odoshi-ge (lacing) and sasa heri (cloth trim) options
+- Material, color, odoshi-ge (lacing) and sasa heri (cloth trim) options.

 |For more information, please review our Order Options Explained, Glossary Terms or FAQ Pages.
 You can also Contact Us directly.
 We are always happy to be of service.|